 Creutzfeldt-Jakob disease

 A rare infectious disease with rapid decline (a few months to a few years) that received notoriety due to the well-publicized mad cow disease or bovine spongiform encephalopathy.
-According to the National Institute of Neurological Disorders and Stroke, the human form strikes one in a million people annually resulting from an abnormal version of a protein called a prion or proteinaceous infectious particle.
+According to the National Institute of Neurological Disorders and Stroke, [12/19/2024 TCV Updated URL] the human form strikes one in a million people annually resulting from an abnormal version of a protein called a prion or proteinaceous infectious particle.
 For more information click on the FAQs re: Creutzfeldt-Jakob Disease (CJD)

 Hydrocephalus